alekcz/firestream/README.md

 2. Set the GOOGLE_CLOUD_PROJECT environment to the firebase id of your project e.g. "alekcz-test"

 3. Set the FIREBASE_CONFIG environment variable to the contents of your `json` key file.
-(Sometimes it may be necessary to wrap the key contents in single quotes to escape all the special characters within it. e.g. FIREBASE_CONFIG='`contents-of-json`')
+(Sometimes it may be necessary to remove all the line breaks and wrap the key contents in single quotes to escape all the special characters within it. e.g. FIREBASE_CONFIG='`contents-of-json`')

 4. You're now good to go.